 vignettes/calculationUpdate.Rmd

 calculationUpdate.RmdThere was an issue in OUMA and OUMVA models in OUwie versions from its origin through 2.17.
-This has now been fixed.
+This has now been fixed in OUwie versions 3.00 and up.
+Jeremy and Brian deeply apologize for this error.
 Details below:

 Priscilla Lau reached out to Jeremy Beaulieu in Aug, 2025, at a